package spark

 - class DefaultWritersFactory extends WritersFactory with Logging

-IndexDataFrameReader extends LayerDataFrameReader
+- trait IndexDataFrameReader extends LayerDataFrameReader

 LayerDataFrameReader to query data from an index layer.